MeheheCedy22/unofficial-fiit-stu-thesis/main.typ

 #show: thesis.with(
   thesis-lang: "en", // For Slovak use "sk"
-  thesis-type: "bp1", // bp1, bp2, dp1, dp2, dp3, etc.
+  thesis-type: "dp1", // bp1, bp2, dp1, dp2, dp3, etc.
   paper-size: "a4",
   page-numbering-position: "center", // "book" or "center" (default: "center")
-  evidence-number: "FIIT-XXXX-XXXXX",
+  evidence-number: "FIIT-XXXXX-XXXXXX",
   title: (en: "The title of the thesis", sk: "Názov práce"),
-  author: "Janko Mrkvicka", // name with titles
+  author: "Bc.
+Antonio Margheriti", // name with titles
   thesis-supervisor-name: "Ing.
 Enzo Gorlomi, PhD.", // name with titles

   // departmental-advisor == pedagogical supervisor == pedagogický vedúci
   // if you dont have additional supervisor set `departmental-advisor` to `none`
   departmental-advisor: "doc.
 Ing.
-Dominick DeCocco, PhD.", // name with titles
+Dominick Decocco, PhD.", // name with titles
   study-program: (en: "Informatics", sk: "Informatika"),

   // input 'study-field' and 'workplace' parameters in language of your thesis (used only once in document)
   study-field: "9.2.1 Computer Science / 9.2.1 Informatika",
-  workplace: "Institute of Computer ... / Ústav počítačového ...",
+  workplace: "Institute of Computer Engineering and Applied Informatics, FIIT STU, Bratislava",
-  date: (en: "2025, January", sk: "Január 2025"),
+  date: (en: "2026, May", sk: "Máj 2026"),

   // uncomment line below and enter relative path to assignment file which must be in `.pdf` format
   // assignment: "../assets/assignment.pdf",